-Before we worried about our children being kidnapped and screen-time was not the norm, kids played outside for hours.
-No adult was necessary to play basketball, wiffle ball, soccer, or just tag.
-Many fundamental athletic skills are learned through playing sports.
-Tag and soccer teach a child how to change direction as well as acceleration and deceleration mechanics.
-Basketball and wiffle ball work on fundamental hand eye coordination needed in most sports.
+In fact, tag and soccer teach a child how to change direction as well as acceleration and deceleration mechanics.
+Basketball and Wiffle ball work on fundamental hand-eye coordination needed in most sports.

-The five previously listed activities will help a child become more fine-tuned in motor development, but sometimes the easiest exercise is to get them off the couch with friends playing something they enjoy.
-Will they become the next million dollar athlete, no, but they may find enjoyment in an active lifestyle which will carry on for the rest of their lives regardless of their athletic prowess.
+All of these activities will help a child fine-tune their motor development, but sometimes the easiest exercise is to get them off the couch with friends playing something they enjoy.
+Will they become the next million-dollar athlete, maybe not.
+But they may find enjoyment in an active lifestyle which will carry on for the rest of their lives regardless of their athletic prowess.

-One final expectation thought.
-Remember that each child is different in their ability so adjust your expectations accordingly.
-For example one child may perform ladder drills correct right away, but can barely do a modified pushup correctly.
-Another child may be able to do ten traditional pushups, but trips all over on the ladder drills.
-Encourage the child to develop both and be patient and keep trying where they are less naturally skilled.
+And finally, it’s important to remember that each child is different in their ability.
+Adjust your expectations accordingly.
+For example, one child may perform ladder drills correct right away, but can barely do a modified push-up correctly.
+Another child may be able to do ten traditional push-ups, but trips all over on the ladder drills.
+Encourage the child to develop both and be patient and keep trying where they are less naturally-skilled.